-Please contact us by email at firstname.lastname@example.org or WhatsApp/ Viber at +977 9851203181 for any further information about Langtang Trek, need any changes in the above itinerary or any question.
+Please contact us by email at [email protected] or WhatsApp at +977 9851203181 for any further information about Langtang Trek, need any changes in the above itinerary, or any questions.
 Once we receive your message, we get back to you within 24 hours.

 Our tour officer will be receiving you at Tribhuvan International airport, Kathmandu.
-He/She will be displaying play card with your name written in it outside the airport terminal.
+He/She will be displaying the card with your name written in it outside the airport terminal.
 He will meet, greet and welcome you with auspicious garland and escort you to your respective hotel by our private tourist vehicle.
 At the hotel, he will assist you to check in and do a pre-trip meeting with you.
-You will be briefed about your overall program, introduced your guide and clear your questions/queries if any.
-During the meeting please clear the due balance and handover a readable copy of your travel insurance policy.
-Overnight at hotel.
+You will be briefed about your overall program, introduced to your guide, and clear your questions/queries if any.
+During the meeting please clear the due balance and hand over a readable copy of your travel insurance policy.
+Overnight at the hotel.

 Drive from Kathmandu to Syabrubesi (Alt.
 1467m/4813ft).
 145 km northwest of Kathmandu.
 Driving 6:30 hours.

-Today you start your journey with a gentle climb but it soon becomes steeper climbing through a wild forest of hemlocks, oaks, maples and white rhododendrons.
+Today you start your journey with a gentle climb but it soon becomes steeper climbing through a wild forest of hemlocks, oaks, maples, and white rhododendrons.
 Through the forest, you can see the first view of Langtang Lirung peak.
 You stop for a while at Gumanchok.
 This is one of the loveliest spots of the trek.
 You follow the path that crosses a stream then climbs steeply and arrive at Ghora Tabela.
 Here you find Nepal Army, National Park Check post.
-You follow the path that across the helipad and yak pastures and climb briefly through rhododendrons trees.
+You follow the path across the helipad and yak pastures and climb briefly through rhododendrons trees.
 The trail now opens up into a glacial Langtang valley.
-You climb the hillside above fields of buckwheat, potatoes, and barley and sooner you reach at your lodge nearby Langtang village.
+You climb the hillside above fields of buckwheat, potatoes, and barley and sooner you reach your lodge nearby Langtang village.
 From the lodge, you can have spectacular views of Langtang Lirung (6581m).
-Upon arrival at Langtang village, it is worth to visit Langtang Gompa, the old monastery with Buddha statues which walls are elaborately carved.
+Upon arrival at Langtang village, it is worth visiting Langtang Gompa, the old monastery with Buddha statues whose walls are elaborately carved.
 This village is also the headquarters of Langtang National Park.
-You can visit park building just a few minutes walking below the village.
-The another attraction of Langtang valley is to explore local houses which have Tibetan style flat roofs and carved wooden windows.
+You can visit the park building just a few minutes walking below the village.
+Another attraction of Langtang valley is to explore local houses which have Tibetan-style flat roofs and carved wooden windows.
 Overnight at a mountain lodge.

 After breakfast, you follow the path through the village and climb a ridge by a large Chorten.
-You walk along impressive mani wall and cross a stream to Mundu village.
-Later the trail rejoins the rushing river and climbs to yak pastures of Yamphu.
-You then cross another stream on a cement bridge then climb a moraine to a viewpoint from where you see the Kyanjin Gompa monastery and icefall flowing from Langtang Lirung and its surrounding peaks.
+You walk along the impressive mani wall and cross a stream to Mundu village.
+Later the trail rejoins the rushing river and climbs to the yak pastures of Yamphu.
+You then cross another stream on a cement bridge and then climb a moraine to a viewpoint from where you see the Kyanjin Gompa monastery and icefall flowing from Langtang Lirung and its surrounding peaks.
 After you climb the final ridge the trail descends to the large cluster of lodges below Kyanjin Gompa.
-After checking in lodge first, you will take lunch.
-Then you go for exploration of this beautiful area that includes Nyingmapa Monastery School, Cheese Factory started with Swiss Assistance in 1955 and pasture land.
+After checking in the lodge first, you will take lunch.
+Then you go to explore this beautiful area that includes Nyingmapa Monastery School, Cheese Factory started with Swiss Assistance in 1955, and pasture land.
 Overnight at a mountain lodge.